K2SOsint/Bookmarklets/README.md

 # How to use:
 Copy and paste the JavaScript into a new bookmark at the same place where the URL normally goes.
 Don't forget to give the bookmark a name so you can remember its function.
 After saving you can click the bookmark to activate the script.

+### Censys bookmarklets
+When you encounter an Analytics code in the source code of a webpage during your investigations, you can click the bookmarklet.
+Enter the Analytics number in the pop-up screen and press *Enter*.
+The search will then be executed in search.censys.io.

+# Settings:
 Please note that for a lot of bookmarklets to work, ***pop-ups*** need to be ***enabled*** in the ***settings*** of the browser.
 Also, do not execute a bookmarklet from the blank or starting page of a browser, but go to an online website first.

 Please use these scripts in a professional manner.